Last Updated: 11/11/2025

 Summary

-What makes a sales cycle long?
+What makes a B2B sales process long?

 When should you withdraw from a sales deal that’s gone on for too long?